|« PreviousNext »|

 Maintain current instance levels at all times

 Manual scaling is the most basic way to scale your resources.
 You only need to specify the change in the maximum, minimum, or desired capacity of your Auto Scaling group.
 Auto Scaling manages the process of creating or terminating instances to maintain the updated capacity.
-For more information on manually scaling your Auto Scaling group, see Change the Size of Your Auto Scaling Group.
+For information about manually scaling your Auto Scaling group, see Manual Scaling.

 Scale based on a schedule

 Sometimes you know exactly when you will need to increase or decrease the number of instances in your group, simply because that need arises on a predictable schedule.
 Scaling by schedule means that scaling actions are performed automatically as a function of time and date.
-For more information on configuring your Auto Scaling group to scale based on a schedule, see Scale Based on a Schedule.
+For information about configuring your Auto Scaling group to scale based on a schedule, see Scheduled Scaling.

 Scale based on demand